bunkahle/Transcrypt-Examples/document_write/document_write.rst

 In the next example where we compute a fibonacci sequence it takes the time for the browser to compute these numbers.
 Only at the end the close function is called and the user knows that he needs to patient to see the complete result.
-We have not split the header and the footer of the html text in two strings which will be written at the beginning and the end of our document. `doc_write.html <doc_write.html>`_ ::
+We have split the header and the footer of the html text in two strings which will be written at the beginning and the end of our document. `doc_write.html <doc_write.html>`_ ::